-Bicycling around Ljubljana is the best way to see this beautiful city.
+Bicycling around Ljubljana is the best way to see the beautiful city.
 Wish I had discovered that from day one.
 You can rent a bike for 5 Euros a day and hop on and off when a site takes your fancy.
-The bikes are a bit rickety but they work.
-You do have to be cautious of other bikers, joggers, dogs, baby strollers, and tourists.
+You have to be cautious of other bikers, joggers, dogs, baby strollers, and tourists.

 Today I spent time enjoying Tivoli Park.
 It seems about the same size as Golden Gate Park in San Francisco and was full of glorious greenery and other amusements.

 Yesterday I hiked up to medieval Ljubljana Castle.
 Settled in 1200 BC, the castle’s summit was originally a Roman army stronghold.

 In 1905 the Municipality of Ljubljana bought the Castle.
 The mayor, Ivan Hribar, planned to set up a city museum but his plan was never carried out.
 Instead, the city settled poor families there and they stayed until the mid-1960s, when the castle’s renovation began.
 The renovation took more than 35 years.

 The castle is a favorite place for locals to spend time with their families.
 Beginning in the 1990s, the castle became popular for weddings and cultural events.
 There were several wedding parties there when I visited.

 Just as I’m getting comfortable in Ljubljana, it’s time to move.
 Early tomorrow I take a train to Budapest.
 I thought about changing my itinerary after the flooding but decided Budapest was well worth visiting.
 It’s a ten-hour train journey – departing at 6:30 am and arriving at 4:00 pm.

 Constant moving is hard.
 It’s helpful reading posts by other travel bloggers I follow and / or who follow me.
 The stress of constantly moving is a common ailment of the long-term traveler.
 I’m not complaining, as this trip is a fantastic learning experience!